 This is why it is crucial for parents to put down their foot with clear rules about how much time they can spend on electronic devices.
 Parent should try to set out a schedule that allows for a balance between homework, meals, outdoor play, and quality screen time.

-Instead of letting their children mindlessly stare at the screen of their devices, parents can instill basic English, Math and Coding skills in them through SKIDOS educational games by subscribing to https://subscribe.skidos.com/ SKIDOS online learning cool math games encourage thinking, solving, and above all playing which is why they make learning fun and engaging.
+Instead of letting their children mindlessly stare at the screen of their devices, parents can instill basic English and Math skills in them through SKIDOS educational games by subscribing to https://subscribe.skidos.com/ SKIDOS online learning cool math games encourage thinking, solving, and above all playing which is why they make learning fun and engaging.

 Mastering mindfulness has many benefits, including better sleep patterns, encourages good behaviour, and allows for better communication between family members.